AlertMend/AlertMend.io/_posts/2024-07-10-Debugging Kubernetes HPA Not Scaling.md

 ---
 title: "Debugging Kubernetes HPA Not Scaling: Troubleshooting and Best Practices"
+desc: "The Horizontal Pod Autoscaler (HPA) in Kubernetes is designed to automatically scale the number of pod replicas based on resource utilization, such as CPU or memory.
+However, there are situations where HPA does not scale as expected, leading to performance bottlenecks or resource overuse.
+This blog post will explore common reasons why HPA may not be scaling, how to troubleshoot these issues, and best practices to ensure smooth scaling in your Kubernetes cluster."
 image: "https://github.com/AlertMend/AlertMend.io/blob/main/_posts/images/hpa_not_scaling.png?raw=true"
 # Optional - date will be used from filename if not set here.
 layout: post